 While some seniors are able to afford private pay care, the cost of long-term care will wipe out savings of all but the wealthiest families in a matter of a few years.
 While Medicaid eligibility with respect to long-term care was not complicated in the past, there has been a steady drift towards more complex and restrictive rules, the latest being the Deficit Reduction Act of 2005, which went into effect in 2006.
 These changes have resulted in complex eligibility requirements for those people in need of Medicaid benefits.

 You do not have to wait until there is an emergency to plan for one.
 We understand that it is difficult to consider elder law issues, such as potential disability and the need for nursing care in the future, which is why we strive to take the stress out of making difficult decisions.
 Through effective planning and preparation, you can face the future knowing you have security and support in case of a contingency.
 Long-term care planning is a smart step for every individual, regardless of his or her individual health or assets.

-Elder Law Lexington strives to protect the well-being of all our clients.
+Elder Law Lawyers strives to protect the well-being of all our clients.
 We offer services that can help all families make plans for their future care without sacrificing their assets or lifestyle.

-The experienced, long-term care planning attorneys at Elder Law Lexington strive to protect the well-being of our clients.
+The experienced, long-term care planning attorneys at Elder Law Lawyers strive to protect the well-being of our clients.

 As Long-Term Care Planning Attorneys, We Do the Following:

 - Counsel about long term care options;